con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	gdugs] em.; dugs NyiGyu

 Sharing one large umbrella with the world,
-With love and empathy his *maṇḍala*,
+With love and kindness as his *maṇḍala*,
 The celebrated lotus lord of dance,[^105-1]
 Pervasive with his precious parasol, (105)